William S. Hamilton: Political and militia service

 During the April-August 1832 Black Hawk War, between white settlers in the lead mining regions and Sauk Chief Black Hawk's British Band, Hamilton again served in the volunteer militia.
 Accounts of the war indicated that Hamilton was often in charge of the militia's indigenous allies.
 At the war's onset it was known that many of the Sioux and Menominee were eager to join the conflict against the Sauk.
 Hamilton was sent to the Michigan Territory, north of Prairie du Chien, to recruit the assistance of indigenous allies.
 The result was successful and several parties of U.S. aligned Native Americans joined the war.

 In June, Hamilton's return to Fort Hamilton with a large group of militia-aligned Native Americans coincided with the arrival of one of the survivors of the June 14 Spafford Farm massacre.
 The survivor, Francis Spencer, arrived at the fort around the same time as Hamilton did - accompanied by U.S. aligned Menominee.
 Afraid that the fort, like his party at the farm, had also been attacked, Spencer retreated back into the woods.
 He avoided the fort for between six and nine days, when hunger finally drove him into the open and he realized his mistake.
 On June 16, about an hour after the fight at Horseshoe Bend, Hamilton arrived on the battlefield with U.S. aligned Menominee, Sioux and Ho-Chunk warriors.
 According to Dodge, the warriors were given some of the scalps his men had taken, with which they were "delighted".
 Dodge also reported that the allied warriors then proceeded onto the battlefield and mutilated the corpses of the fallen Kickapoo.

 Wisconsin Territory politics

 Hamilton (a Whig) was elected as a member of the 7th Michigan Territorial Council (the "Rump Council" for what was to become the Wisconsin Territory) from Iowa County, and served as President for that body's only meeting in 1836.
 He served in 1842 and 1843 as an elected member of the Wisconsin Territorial House of Representatives, from Iowa County.
-Hamilton lost an 1843 election for the national-level office of Wisconsin Territory delegate to the United States Congress, and in 1848 he lost an election for delegate to the Wisconsin Constitutional Convention.
+Hamilton lost an 1843 election for the national-level office of Wisconsin Territory delegate to the United States Congress, and in 1847 he lost an election for delegate to the Wisconsin Constitutional Convention to John O'Connor.
 Though well known as a smelter and miner in the lead region of southern Wisconsin and northern Illinois, Hamilton, a Whig in a heavily Democratic region, was unable to achieve the political fame he desired.